shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

     ![Screenshot of the Azure Migrate appliance login window, showing where to copy and paste the login code for the Azure Migrate project.](Images/azmigrate-06.png "Azure Migrate Microsoft login")

- 3. Log in using the below Azure credentials and select **Continue** on the **Are you trying to sign in to Microsoft Azure PowerShell?** window to complete the login process.
+ 3. Login using the below Azure credentials and select **Continue** on the **Are you trying to sign in to Microsoft Azure PowerShell?** window to complete the login process.
 Once you have logged in, return to the Azure Migrate Appliance tab and the appliance registration will start automatically and displays below message once the registration is successful.

     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
     * Azure Password: <inject key="AzureAdUserPassword"></inject>

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the registration with the Azure Migrate project as completed.](Images/registrdsfdvd.png "Appliance registered")

-   Once the registration has completed, you can proceed to the next panel, **Manage credentials and discovery sources**.
+   Once the registration has been completed, you can proceed to the next panel, **Manage credentials and discovery sources**.

-21. In **Step 1: Provide Hyper-V host credentials for discovery of Hyper-V VMs** under **2.
+21. In **Step 1: Provide Hyper-V host credentials for the discovery of Hyper-V VMs** under **2.
 Manage credentials and discovery sources**, select **Add credentials**.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the 'Add credentials' button.](Images/addcredsss.png)